 Remove Gasket from Exhaust Manifold

-Also, put an oil pan under the engine so that it can hold any extra oil while you are working.
+Also, put an oil pan under the engine to hold any extra oil while you are working.

 Integrating the New Turbo

-Properly tighten the nuts and bolts and make sure there is no hose liner and oil feed.
+Properly tighten the nuts and bolts and ensure there is no hose liner and oil feed.
 The line is not close to any heat, although it is difficult to detect without cutting any pipe.

 Oil Drain Line and Post Installation Test

-You should set a new oil inlet exhaust pipe when you are installing a turbo.
-Now connect the oil drain line to the aftermarket turbocharger then pour new engine oil into it.
+You should set a new oil inlet exhaust pipe when installing a turbo.
+Connect the oil drain line to the aftermarket turbocharger, then pour new engine oil into it.
 The post turbo test is needed for better performance.

 After that, connect the oil feed line, spin the compressor wheel by your hand a few times.
 It would help if you spun it freely.
 Do not worry if you feel any up and down movements of the Compressor wheel.

 Keep in mind that you should wear hand gloves when you are working.
-Hold the inlet and outlet air hoses and connect it to the turbocharger compressor housing.
+Hold the inlet and outlet air hoses and connect them to the turbocharger compressor housing.
 It will increase compressor efficiency.

 The connection should be airtight properly.
 Now test the turbocharger system by starting the engine for a couple of seconds.
 This will pass the oil to all the needed places.

-Now let the engine start for 3 to 4 minutes for proper inspection of oil gas.
+Now let the engine start for 3 to 4 minutes for proper oil gas inspection.
+If you find any leakage, fix it.
 You will also notify if there is any air leakage.
-If you find any leakage, fix it.

 Check Actuator Operation and Oil Level

-Check the actuator if it operates correctly after start up the engine.
-The movement may vary according to the vehicle types.
+Check the actuator if it operates correctly after starting up the engine.
+The movement may vary according to the vehicle type.
 Check the actuator vein arms and vein mechanism.
-If you hear a high pitched noise from the actuator, your turbo is installed correctly.
+If you hear a high-pitched noise from the actuator, your turbo is installed correctly.

-The gear is a self-blocking thing, so it is not possible to move the actuator operating arm.
-Do not force it by hand, or it may break the gears and make the unusual turbo damage.
+The gear is a self-blocking thing, so moving the actuator operating arm is impossible.
+Please do not force it by hand, or it may break the gears and cause unusual turbo damage.

 Estimated Turbo Installing Cost: How to Turbo a Car Cheap

-The turbocharger adds horsepower to the engine, but it will not come free.
+The turbocharger adds horsepower to the engine, but it will not be free.
 You need to invest a significant amount to get the best speed.

-You have to add lots of stuff on your list.
+You have to add lots of stuff to your list.
 So, start with the fueling system.
-Although you do not have to upgrade lots of things like a fuel pump or fuel pressure regulator.
+However, you do not have to upgrade many things like a fuel pump or fuel pressure regulator.
 But to boost pressure, you need some stuff.

 Now go to the whole turbo system.
-The whole turbo system will cost around $1400+ if you set it up cheaply.
+The whole turbo system will cost around $1400+ if you set it up cheaply working with car brakes.

 - Turbo Manifold $100+